FlavScents AInsights Entry for Styralyl Acetate (CAS: 93-92-5)

 6. Regulatory Status (Regional Overview)

 In the United States, styralyl acetate is recognized as GRAS (Generally Recognized As Safe) by FEMA for flavor use.
-In the European Union, it is regulated under Regulation (EC) No 1334/2008 and has an assigned FL number.
+In the European Union, it is listed under Regulation (EC) No 1334/2008 with an assigned FL number.
 The United Kingdom follows similar regulations post-Brexit.
-In Asia, including Japan and China, it is permitted for use in flavors and fragrances, although specific regulatory details may vary.
-In Latin America, countries like Brazil and those in MERCOSUR also allow its use, with harmonized assumptions across the region.
+In Asia, including Japan and China, and in Latin America, such as Brazil and MERCOSUR, its use is generally accepted, but specific regulatory approvals may vary.
+It is important for formulators to verify compliance with local regulations.

 Citation hooks: FEMA; EFSA; national authority publications